dmbarbour/wikilon/docs/ABCRT.md

                   e.g. refct for sharing
             pnext → whatever follows

+*Note:* It might be worthwhile to represent smaller and simpler arrays (limited size, simple slicing, terminating with unit in right) using only a single cell overhead.

 This tagged object actually represents an `(a * List a b)` pair.
 We'll further wrap it with another cell for the `inL` sum type.
 Together with this sum tag, the overhead for an array is 6 words.
 Lists require two word per item, so we break even on storage costs when encoding 6 items.

 Annotation `{&array}` asserts the argument is a list of values and compacts this list into an array with a single contiguous buffer with `pnext` pointing to the terminal value (usually `unit inR` for a plain list).
 If allocation fails (e.g. due to memory fragmentation), or if the argument is not a valid representation of a list, computation will halt.
 The weaker `{&array~}` (read: array handwave) allows our runtime to make heuristic chunking decisions, encoding a chunked list in `pnext`.
 Chunked lists are a high performance data structure, sufficient for many applications of arrays.